DamionGans/ubuntu-wsl2-systemd-script/README.md

 # Enter your [sudo] password to uninstall.
 ```

 Have fun using systemd on your Ubuntu WSL2 image.
-You may use and change and distribute this script in whatever way you'd like.